 The lender must refer to the Department any borrower or borrower's representative who asserts that the borrower is totally and permanently disabled.
-The Department will notify the lender if the borrower notifies the Department of their intent to apply for a total and permanent disability and will instruct the lender to suspend collection activity for a period not to exceed 120 days.
-The Department will also notify the lender if it receives a loan discharge application, and will instruct the lender to suspend collection activities pending their review of the application.
-The lender must notify the guarantor that the borrower or some party to the loan has applied for total and permanent disability discharge and that the discharge application is under review.
+The Department will notify the lender if it receives a loan discharge application, and instruct the lender to suspend collection activities.
+The lender must notify the guarantor that the borrower or some party to the loan has applied for total and permanent disability discharge and that the discharge application is under review. [§682.402(c)(2)(vi)]

-[§682.402(c)(2)(ii) and §682.402(c)(2)(vi)]

 A borrower typically is not eligible for discharge of a loan that has already been paid in full when the loan holder Department receives the borrower's total and permanent disability loan discharge request application.
+However, if a loan is paid in full through involuntary payments within 30 days of the Department's receipt of a total and permanent disability loan discharge application, the loan's holder guarantor, after contacting the Department, may assign the loan to the Department.
+The Department may discharge some part of the loan balance in such cases.